neobotix/neo_waypoint_follower/README.md

 ## Overview

-`neo_waypoint_follower` is a ROS 2 Humble package developed by Neobotix GmbH for waypoint following for Neobotix ROX robots.
+`neo_waypoint_follower` is a ROS 2 package developed by Neobotix GmbH for waypoint following for Neobotix ROX robots.

 It provides two core functionalities: